What is the Matthew Talbot Hostel?

 Who can access the service?

 The Hostel caters for men over the age of 21, who are in need of temporary accommodation and/or other support.
-In addition to the 98 beds, other services offered through the facility are accessed by more than 35,000 men each year.
+In addition to accommodation, other services offered through the facility are accessed by more than 35,000 men each year.
 These include a primary health care medical clinic, chapel, pastoral care, counselling and basic facilities.
 The adjoining Ozanam Learning Centre has a range of programs and resources accessible for men and women aged over 18 during the day.

 The Hostel has partnerships with many service providers and other agencies to help ensure that people can be linked into the right service, at the right time.
 People may decide to access the support of the Hostel after leaving an institution, such as a correctional facility or a hospital or at the time of crisis, such as after family breakdown, or after living on the street for many years.
 Our team works together with men to explore options and help find sustainable outcomes.
 These strategies include tackling daily living matters, building resilience, developing home-based programs and engaging counselling plus other support services as needed.